 see all...Viewing 3 out of 5 projects

-I am Antoinette D. Belson, a graduate student in the M. Arch program at Knowlton School of Architecture at The Ohio State University.
+I am Antoinette D. Belson, a M. Arch graduate from the Knowlton School of Architecture at The Ohio State University.
+I am also an AIA Associate.
 My experience working with computer software includes the Adobe Creative Suite package of software, notably: Photoshop, InDesign, and Illustrator as well as a range of architecture software packages including, but not limited to: AutoCAD, Autodesk 3-D Max, V-Ray Rendering, Rhinoceros, and Revit.
 I have extensive academic experience in physical model construction, extending to working with laser cutters.
 I also have experience with furniture making.

 My interest in design includes housing for diverse environments and impacting as many people as possible with better design.
 I am interested in exploring historic renovation and adaption of what is currently there for a new purpose.
 I aim to learn about a person's spatial understanding through exploration through scale, compression, and circulation.
 Having studied in Denmark, I am been influenced by Scandinavian design.
 I am interested in designs based on the interrelationship of economics, politics, environment and function.

 Belson Design Architects, Cleveland, OH, US, Assistant Project Manager

 Acted as a researcher and conceptual designer for student life and student residence initiatives for Hamilton College, documenting how changing uses impact the sustainable design of building exteriors including windows and curtain walls.